 1. Preheat the oven to 180°C (350°F, gas mark 4).

-3. While the beetroot is roasting, heat the remaining two tablespoons of olive oil in a large pan and add the onion.
+3. When the beetroot is nearing the end of its roasting time, heat the remaining two tablespoons of olive oil in a large pan and add the onion.
 Cook for five minutes or so, until the onion becomes soft and translucent.
-Add the fennel, garlic, fennel seeds and salt, and cook for a further 3-4 minutes, stirring, until the fennel begins to soften.
+Add the fennel, garlic, fennel seeds, saffron and salt, and cook for a further 3-4 minutes, stirring, until the fennel begins to soften.
 Add the beetroot and the vegetable stock.

 4. Bring to the boil and then turn to the lowest heat setting.
 Cover the pan, and simmer gently for 45 minutes, stirring occasionally.
 Remove the pan from the heat and leave for 20 minutes to cool slightly before blending into a smooth soup.

 6. To serve, gently reheat the soup.
 Ladle into bowls and scatter with the chopped parsley.